aspatil0/patil-portfolio/README.md

 ## 🚀 Features

 - ✅ Responsive layout for all devices
-- 🎨 Clean and modern UI design with Bootstrap 5   s
+- 🎨 Clean and modern UI design with Bootstrap 5
 - 💻 Project showcase with GitHub/live links
 - 👤 About Me section with skill highlights
 - 📬 Contact form with Mail API integration